Bob Lambert (undercover police officer): Sexual relationships

 In the course of his police service, Lambert infiltrated activist groups (environmentalists, animal rights activists and anti-racists) using the alias Mark "Bob" Robinson.
-To gain credibility as an activist, he formed friendships with other movement members; he also embarked in long-term relationships with women as a means of establishing a cover story.
+To gain credibility as an activist, he formed friendships with other movement members; he also embarked on long-term relationships with women as a means of establishing a cover story.

 He fathered a child with one of the activists he was spying on although he already had a wife and children.
 After that relationship ended he embarked on another with a woman who was not politically active.
 His colleagues at Special Branch raided her home in order to bolster his image as a hardcore militant.

 Lambert was confronted about his past activities by members of London Greenpeace (which he had infiltrated in the 1980s) as he spoke at a conference in October 2011.
 Lambert subsequently apologised to other activists and to the woman whom he had used as a "lover" (who said she felt "raped by the state" after learning about the deception).
 Though he had earlier denied that reports in The Guardian newspaper were true, in July 2013 he acknowledged that he had conducted four such relationships under false pretences, saying that he "made serious mistakes that I should regret, and I always will do."
 At the time, he was said to have bragged to a colleague about having fathered a child with one of his targets.